How can I help you?

 );

-• In order to utilize group actions, it is necessary to manage the sorting query.
+}To utilize group actions, it is necessary to manage the sorting query within the service.

 Lazy load grouping

 In Angular, lazy loading refers to the technique of loading data dynamically when they are needed, instead of loading everything upfront.
-Lazy load grouping allows you to load and display grouped data efficiently by fetching only the required data on demand.
+Lazy load grouping enables efficient loading and display of grouped data by fetching only the required data on demand.

-To enable this feature, you need to set the groupSettings.enableLazyLoading property to true.
-Also, you need to manage the state based on the initial grid action as follows.
+To enable this feature, the groupSettings.enableLazyLoading property must be set to true.
+In addition, the state must be managed based on the initial grid action as follows.

 public ngOnInit(): void {